The 5 Most Effective Tips for Building Bigger and Stronger Biceps

 The chances of elbows drifting are high while doing exercises like the barbell curl, incline curls, hammer curls, etc. During such curl exercises your upper arms should be locked in position by your side as when you curl the weight high your elbows tend to drift from your sides to the front of the body.

 Starting out with a weight that allows you to complete 2 sets of 8 -12 reps is a good start as mentioned earlier.
 More reps mean building more endurance.
 But to build muscle size, you need to up the weights once you feel comfortable enough to do so.
-The amount of weight you use must be heavy enough to recruit the fast-twitch type-2 muscle fibers as these have the potential for growth.
+The amount of weight you use must be heavy enough to recruit the fast-twitch type-2 muscle fibres as these have the potential for growth.

-These types of muscle fibers respond best to heavyweights that are about 75% of your one-rep max. (the highest weight you can lift just once).
+These types of muscle fibres respond best to heavyweights that are about 75% of your one-rep max. (the highest weight you can lift just once).
 So make sure to include in heavyweights that you can do a few sets of 5 to 6 reps, in your arm workout routine.
 Just one final warning though, if you go too heavy, you not only risk injury, you’ll end up cheating and recruiting muscles other than your biceps to do the lifting.
 End results - biceps don’t get any bigger.

 So as per the first key, you started out with a comfortable weight doing 3 sets of 8-12 reps.
 You then upped the weight to 75% of your capacity and did sets of 6 reps.
 Now you need to up those reps at the same weight, to 8-12 or till you hit muscle failure at the end of that range.
 As you continue with your arm workout, your arm starts getting fatigued.